emericg/MobileSharing/README.md

 ### Setup on Android

-The module has its own Android Java sources (`io.emeric.mobilesharing`) and FileProvider `res/xml/filepaths.xml` files.
+The module has its own Android Java sources (`io.emeric.mobilesharing`) and FileProvider (`res/xml/filepaths.xml`) files.
 These resources are **copied into your own application android source dir** automatically at configure time.

-You can add these copied files (especially the java files, because you may choose to customize the FileProvider paths) to your `.gitignore`:
+You can add these copied files to your `.gitignore` (especially the java files, but you may choose to customize the FileProvider paths):

 ```
-# MobileSharing module resources (from thirdparty/MobileSharing/android/)
+# MobileSharing module resources (from MobileSharing/android/)
 assets/android/src/io/emeric/mobilesharing/QShareActivity.java
 assets/android/src/io/emeric/mobilesharing/QShareUtils.java
 ```